-Yes No "Supplier Declaration Form" (SDF) 1.
-Complete the (commissioned).
+Yes No Complete the "Supplier Declaration Form" (SDF) (commissioned).
 See attachment.
-2. Complete the "Supplier Code of Conduct" (SCC).
+Complete the "Supplier Code of Conduct" (SCC).
 See attachment.
 3. Copy of cancelled cheque OR letter from the bank verifying banking details (with bank stamp not olderthan 3 Months & sign by Bank Teller).
-4. Certified (Not Older than 3 Months) copy of Identitydocument of Shareholders/Directors/Members (where applicable).
+Certified (Not Older than 3 Months) copy of Identitydocument of Shareholders/Directors/Members (where applicable).
 5. Certified copy of certificate of incorporation, CM29 /CM9 (name change).
-6. Certified copy of share Certificates of Shareholders, CK1 / CK2 (if CC).
-7. A letter with the company's letterhead confirming both Physical and Postal address.
+Certified copy of share Certificates of Shareholders, CK1 / CK2 (if CC).
+A letter with the company's letterhead confirming both Physical and Postal address.
 8. Original or certified copy of SARS Tax Clearancecertificate and Vat registration certificate.
-9. BBBEE certificate and detailed scorecard from a SANASAccredited Verification Agency and/or Sworn Certified Affidavit.
+BBBEE certificate and detailed scorecard from a SANAS Accredited Verification Agency and/or Sworn Certified Affidavit.
 10. Central Supplier Database (CSD) Summary RegistrationReport.